How beer benefits the US economy

 Tue, Apr 7 20154:00 PM EDT

-ShareShare Article via FacebookShare Article via TwitterShare Article via LinkedInShare Article via Email Jon McNeill, GM board member and former Tesla president, joins ‘Squawk on the Street’ to discuss why growth is not slowing in the electric vehicle market, if McNeill shares the popular worries for the EV market, and more.
+ShareShare Article via FacebookShare Article via TwitterShare Article via LinkedInShare Article via Email Former SEC Chairman Jay Clayton joins ‘Squawk on the Street’ to discuss the latest on the bitcoin ETF approval decision, fallout from the SEC hack, and more.